-- 1. The man was discontented to see the badly cooked food. - 2.
-The man complains that his wife did not know to cook good food and that she needed to improve her cooking skills. - 3.
-The man advised his wife to improve her cooking skills because she did not know how to cook good food. - 4.
+- 3. The man advised his wife to improve her cooking skills because she did not know how to cook good food. - 4.
 The man says that his mother cooked the best of food, and her puddings won competitions. - 5.
-His wife smiled and told the man that the food he was complaining about was cooked by his mother.

-6. The man would have really felt ashamed when he came to know that the dinner he was complaining about was cooked by his own mother.
+His wife smiled and told the man that the food he was complaining about was cooked by his mother. - 6.
+The man would have really felt ashamed when he came to know that the dinner he was complaining about was cooked by his own mother.

-Find words opposite in meaning to the following words from the poem.
+A. Find words from the poem that are opposite in meaning to the following words: